pap3rhat/visualization-tools/README.md

 #### *Gaussian blur*
 A Gaussian blur is a way of applying a low-pass filter to an image.
 A low-pass filter "smoothes" the image by keeping its low frequencies and discarding its high frequencies.
 Depending on how low/high a frequency needs to be in order to count as a low/high frequency, the image will appear more or less smooth/blurry; The more is discarded, the blurry the image will appear. <br />
-This "discarding/keeping decision" can be done by doing a convolution on each RGB-channel of the image.
+This "discarding/keeping decision" can be realized by doing a convolution on each RGB-channel of the image.
 So the final red/green/blue value of a pixel $(j,k)$ is the result of the current red/green/blue pixel value added to the values of the pixels in its neighborhood $W$, where each of those values in weighted by a kernel.
 The bigger the kernel the bigger the neighborhood $W$.

 The important part now is how the kernel weights $w_i$ are designed.
 Getting rid of high frequencies can be seen as decreasing the disparity between the different pixel values; this can simply be realized by averaging over them.
 So a $3 \times 3$ kernel would look like this:
 ```math